 Scoop out the seeds and ribs.
 Leave the stems on.
 Discard the seeds and ribs.

-In a small bowl, mix the cream cheese, ranch seasoning mix, cheddar cheese, and parmesan cheese.
-Mix well.
+To make the filling, mix the cream cheese, ranch seasoning mix, cheddar cheese, and parmesan cheese in a small bowl.

 Fill the jalapeño peppers with the cheese mixture.
 Don’t overfill, or the cheese will ooze out while baking.